-We are often asked who has the right of way on crosswalks in the Woodlands.
+We are often asked who has the right of way on crosswalks in the The Woodlands and Spring.

 Texas law requires vehicles to yield right of way to pedestrians in the following situations: